joelgarciajr84/reactphp-chat/README.md

 # Simple Example of a Event Driven on php

-The idea here is to show one chat implementation of React Php
+The idea here is to show one chat implementation with React Php

 ##[React php](http://reactphp.org "Please Check") Link.